cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

 Activity: Creating the Sink Prototype
 +++++++++++++++++++++++++++++++++++++
 Our sink, ``NuclearRepository``, will store the ``spent_uox`` and ``tails`` after their use in the fuel cycle.
-Using the Sink Archetype template and the table below, create the UraniumMine prototype.
+Using the Sink archetype template above and the table below, create the UraniumMine prototype.

 +-------------------------+---------------------------+